dmfay/massive-js/options.md

 | orderBody        | `SELECT` | If querying a document table, set to `true` to apply `options.order` to fields in the document body rather than the table. |
 | onConflictIgnore | `INSERT` | If the inserted data would violate a unique constraint, do nothing. |

 *nb.
-The `columns` and `order` properties allow comma-delimited string as well as array values.
-Take care when using raw strings since the values are interpolated directly into the emitted SQL.
-If user input is included in the values, you open yourself up to SQL injection attacks.*
+The `fields`, `exprs`, and `order` options interpolate values into the emitted SQL.
+Take care with raw strings and ensure that user input is never directly passed in through the options, or you risk opening yourself up to SQL injection attacks.*

 ### Ordering Results